 1 | /** |

-Upon enabling this, the packaged output will include the following files:
+After enabling this, the packaged output will generate the following files:

 1 | ShaderArchive-Blank425-PCD3D_SM5.ushaderbytecode |

-For detailed processes on updating shader bytecode, refer to my previous article UE4 Hot Update: Create Shader Patch.
+For a more specific implementation process regarding hot updating Shaderbytecode, you can refer to my previous article UE4 Hot Update: Create Shader Patch.

 Disable UMG Template Creation

-The engine has a feature that caches blueprint controls for accelerated creation, but it can lead to memory waste.
+The engine has a feature to cache blueprint controls for accelerated creation, but it can lead to memory wastage.
 This can be configured to be disabled:

-Alternatively, modify the engine code to provide default values using class-level initialization:
+You can also directly modify the engine’s code to provide default values through class initialization:

 1 | UPROPERTY(EditAnywhere, AdvancedDisplay, Category=WidgetBlueprintOptions, AssetRegistrySearchable) |

-This variable is checked and utilized in the following code:
+This variable is checked in the following code:

 Disable PakCache